-Brooklyn-based Teresita Fernandez is an artist known for her prominent, large-scale public sculptures and immersive installations that evoke striking landscapes as well as diverse historical and cultural references.
-Her work is inspired by natural wonders, such as meteor showers, aurora borealis, fire, clouds, and the night sky in nature-culture conflations.
+Brooklyn-based Teresita Fernandez is a conceptual artist known for her prominent, large-scale public sculptures and her unconventional use of mixed-media materials.
+Her immersive installations evoke striking landscapes, inspired by natural wonders of meteor showers, aurora borealis, fire, clouds, and the night sky to explore history, culture, and current events.

 Fernandez was born in Miami, Florida to Cuban exiles.
 She received her B.F.A. from Florida International University, Miami in 1990.
 In 1992, she received her M.F.A. from Virginia Commonwealth University, School of the Arts.
 In 1997, she was awarded an artist’s residency in Japan with Arcus Project.
 She has said that Japanese culture was the greatest inspiration for her art.
 Her present, ongoing relationship with Japan still has significant impact on her work.

 A little over twenty years after receiving her M.F.A.
 Fernandez gave the keynote address to the 2013 graduating class of her alma mater.
 It was entitled “On Amnesia, Broken Pottery, and the Inside of a Form.”
 This address has been called one of the greatest commencement speeches of all time.

 Fernandez is interested in landscape, art about landscape, and our perception of landscape.
 She references traditional art techniques from Baroque ceiling painting, landscape painting, works of land artists such as Robert Smithson, and the works of Minimalist artists such as Donald Judd.
 She uses man-made aluminum, acrylic, plastic, and glass beads and transforms them into forms that suggest the natural world of waterfalls and sand dunes.
 She will use gold, graphite, and other minerals that have complicated histories tied to colonialism and its effects.